cloudership/infra_tf_base/doc/decisions.md

 So the decision is quite simple: do the simpler thing and use AWS's own container service, and lose a large slice of cognitive load.
 Simplicity is its own reward.

+### DBS-2023012101 Only use S3 and DynamoDB VPC endpoints

+They are the only ones that are free as they are created via the route table.
+Others are managed through AWS Private Link which is a paid service.
+Stick to the free ones.